 5 Skills You Should Learn To Boost Your Job Prospects

 Despite the 2019 Belajawanku stating that a public transport user spends at least RM1,870 or a single car owner at RM2,490 a month in Klang Valley, many know that these are both unlivable wages.
 Working 2-3 jobs has become the norm, and I hear your struggle.
-Hence, I have compiled a list of things that can boost your resume and hopefully add another RM200 - RM600 to your monthly salary!
+Hence, I have compiled a list of skills that can boost your resume and hopefully add another RM200 – RM600 to your monthly salary!

 As daunting as coding may sound, it’s all about practice and committing yourself to learn an entirely new language.
 Think about it, you’ll be one of 23 million software developers in the world, and coding makes up only a portion of that sum.
 Albeit having to choose what type of programming language you want to go for, many software are multilingual so don’t worry about switching the types.